July 4, 2019

-Statewide Departments of Transportation have a unique challenge when it comes to measuring stockpiles.
-Unlike aggregates or ready-mix producers who have all of their stockpiles in a few locations, DOTs have hundreds of stockpiles scattered around thousands of miles of highway.
+Unlike an aggregates or ready mix producer who have all of their stockpiles in a few locations, DOTs have hundreds of stockpiles scattered around thousands of miles of highway.
 On top of the geographic challenge, the stockpiles are often located close to busy highways where car and truck traffic pose extra safety risks to surveyors.

 Unlike drones, most people already know how to operate an iPhone.
-The learning curve for training is minimal.
-More importantly, your employees will not have to get certified by the FAA to fly a drone because they’ll be doing the same measurements with an iPhone alone.
+The learning curve for getting trained is minimal.
+More importantly, your employees will not have to get certified by the FAA to fly the drone.

 iPhones also can measure stockpiles in poor weather.
 In fact, Stockpile Reports perfected the iPhone measurement system in the rainy Pacific Northwest.
 This may be a crucial factor in the winter time when the weather calls for rain and wind.
 Drones can only fly in light winds and no rain.

-iPhones may not be perceived as accurate, but the TxDOT performed a study on our iPhone measurement service and determined that we were +/- 2% of a lidar scan measurement.
-This is an incredible outcome and we believe that the iPhone can be a valid and valuable tool for stockpile inventory measurement.
+iPhones are often overlooked as an option due to the perception that they are not accurate.
+However, TxDOT performed a study on our iPhone measurement service and determined that we were +/- 2% of a lidar scan measurement.